Splash Silkie Chickens | The Best Ever Guide

 To breed this, you need two blue Silkie parents.
 When two blue Silkies are bred, about 25% of the offspring will be splashed.

-What is the difference between a splash and paint Silkie?
+What is the difference between a splash and a paint Silkie?

 Splash Silkies have a blue-gray base with irregular white splashes, while paint Silkies display a solid white base with bold, distinct patches of color.
 Their patterns stem from different genetic expressions.
 Paint Silkies often have more defined markings, making them a favorite for show birds.